Rope access training

 IQTC IRATA logo

-Originally IRATA (Industrial Rope Access Trade Association) was formed to solve maintenance challenges in the offshore oil and gas industry but through the course of years it has also developed its own techniques for use in a wide range of repair, maintenance, inspection and access work.
+Originally, IRATA (Industrial Rope Access Trade Association) was formed to solve maintenance challenges in the offshore oil and gas industry, but through the course of years, it has also developed its own techniques for use in a wide range of repair, maintenance, inspection, and access work.

-IQTC is now an IRATA Full Member Trainer, thus becoming the first authorized rope access training center in Latvia to provide an approved training and certification.
+IQTC is IRATA Full Member Trainer and the first authorized rope access training center in Latvia

 IRATA rope access techinican training level 1